olegnn/react-shopping-cart/docs/MAIN.md

 const { getDefaultLocalization } = cartLocalization;

-// You may take localization object from whwerever you want, that's just an example
+// You may take localization object from wherever you want, that's just an example
 // For more information, see localization section const iPadCaseLocalization = {
   colour: 'Colour',